epfl-lasa/ds_motion_generator/README.md

 ## Usage
-You should begin by filling in the DS configuration file, which should be stored in ```config/``` folder.
+You should begin by filling in the **DS configuration** file, which should be stored in ```config/``` folder.
-- For analytic DS,
+- For analytic DS, ...
+- For learned DS,
    1. where you provide the conventional Priors, Mu, Sigma,
    1. In addition, K (number of guassian) and dim (the dimenstion input-output space)
    1. WARNING: There is a transpose compared the previous version.
 In this version, each row (in Priors and Mu) indicates a guassian, and each column indicates a dimension.

+Once you have your DS configuration file, you can test the DS by running a launch file
 1. Launch file (launch folder)
    1. the name of the input topic (potentially a position signal)
    1. the name of the output topic (potentially a desired velocity signal)